Go to the Courses section

-Whether as one of our distinguished Fellows on the MA Creative Writing, a lecturer unlocking the secrets of literary greats, or a student participating in our annual OutBurst event, you are part of an inclusive environment where a lively exchange of ideas around literature, language and contemporary culture is actively encouraged.
+Whether as one of our distinguished Fellows on the MA Creative Writing, a lecturer unlocking the secrets of literary greats, or a student participating in our biannual Think Human Festival, you are part of an inclusive environment where a lively exchange of ideas around literature, language and contemporary culture is actively encouraged.

 We connect with communities locally, nationally and internationally through our links with local schools and theatres, our role in the Oxford Literary Festival and our long-standing exchange programmes with universities across Europe, South America and Japan.

 In 2013 we launched the first ever official publications from Oxford Brookes University with a series of six graded reading levels called Let’s Read Japanese.